ASteinheiser/react-rpg.com/README.md

 ```

 # TODO:
+- [ ] add popup on mobile for downloading the app from the app store
 - [ ] tweak potion prices
 - [ ] replace purchase confirm screen with item view sort of dialog
 - [ ] fix view items stats to be space between